 Outlined in this article are specific myofascial, articular and neurological structures.
 Through either mechanical impingement or nociceptive and proprioceptive reflex action these structures cause pain and an array of autonomic phenomena.

-(1) C2 dorsal root ganglia and it's ventral ramus (lesser occipital nerve) and dorsal ramus (greater occipital nerve)
+(1) C2 dorsal root ganglia and its ventral ramus (lateral branch: lesser occipital nerve) and dorsal ramus (medial branch: greater occipital nerve)

 (3) Meningeal traction and inflammation